MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 ## Get insight into your code with Minecraft script debugging

-As you build more of a codebase in script, you’ll want to inspect your code at various points to see the state of variables and test your algorithms.
+As you build more of a codebase in script, you'll want to inspect your code at various points to see the state of variables and test your algorithms.
 In many starter projects, people start by using commands like Console.log or Chat to print various variables as they go – informally, this is called "print debugging".
 But for developers, there is a better way!
 With scripting within GameTest in Minecraft Bedrock Edition, you can use script debugging capabilities that make inspecting data in Minecraft script a snap.

-To get started, you’ll want to use Visual Studio Code as your editor for the JavaScript files you’ve been developing.
+To get started, you'll want to use Visual Studio Code as your editor for the JavaScript files you've been developing.
 Steps from there include:

-1. Install the Minecraft Bedrock Edition Debugger within Visual Studio Code – you’ll need to do this once
+1. Install the Minecraft Bedrock Edition Debugger within Visual Studio Code – you'll need to do this once
 1. Open Visual Studio Code within your development_behavior_packs folder
 1. Depending on your testing client - either in Bedrock Dedicated Server or within Minecraft Bedrock clients -- connect Minecraft Bedrock Edition and Visual Studio Code
 1. Set break points and add watch variables in your code as you go, and then connect Minecraft to Visual Studio Code